-Whether you’re a donor, a potential donor, or a kidney patient looking for a donor, here are a few intriguing facts to share about living donors:
+Whether you’re a donor, a potential donor, or a kidney patient looking for a donor, here are a few intriguing facts everyone should know about living donors:

-More than a third of living kidney donors are over 50 years old (I was 58 when I donated to my son), and the proportion is rising.
+More than a third of living kidney donors are over 50 years old (I was 58 when I donated to my son 14 years ago), and the proportion is rising.

-2. Most living donors say they would do it again (often adding “in a heartbeat”).
+2. Most living donors, like me, say they would do it again (often adding “in a heartbeat”).

 3. Many living donors were inspired to donate to someone they didn’t know because of an eye-opening article they read or a moving Facebook post that resonated with them.

-4. Nondirected donors–empathetic people who choose to donate to someone they don’t know and may never meet–represent only about 3% of living donors in the United States, but the percentage is on the rise.
+4. Nondirected donors–empathetic people who choose to donate to someone they don’t know and may never meet–now represent about 3% of living donors in the United States, but the percentage is on the rise.

-5. Nondirected donors often save multiple lives byinitiating a swap (aka a paired donation) or even a chain of transplants.
+5. Nondirected donors can save multiple lives byinitiating a swap (aka a paired donation, as a friend didin advance for her son)–or even a chain of transplants.
 If Donor A isn’t a match for their intended recipient (Recipient A), but the nondirected donor is, he or she donates to Recipient A, and Donor A donates to someone else who wasn’t a match for their recipient, and so on.

-6. Most living donors (in an informal survey) own rescue dogs.
+6. Most living donors (in an informal survey) own rescue pets.
 (A shout-out to WELD San Diego for that interesting statistic!)

 March 12 is World Kidney Day, and it seems fitting to continue our theme of women and kidneys (two of my favorite subjects).
 In a recent post, I pointed out that neither gets the respect and attention they/we deserve.
 It’s mostly because most people just don’t know a whole lot about what they do: in the case of women, we hold up half the sky, as the African proverb says.
 And kidneys do much the same for the body, quietly keeping it functioning as it should, balancing nutrients, eliminating dangerous toxins, regulating fluids and salt content, promoting bone health.
 I could go on.